pbeeken/eNab_RangeMonitor/README.md

 ![top down picture](BreadBoardTop.jpg)
 ![Front image](BreadBoardFront.jpg)

 The device consumes ~ 11mA while testing the surroundings and 41mA when whistling an immanent collision.
 The sound isn't loud but readily discernable for training purposes.
+A set of 4 AA would last at least 60hrs if not more with normal use.
+4 rechargable AAs would also work with this setup.  (device works down to about 4V)

 ![Action](BreadboardAction.mp4)